How to save £10,000 in a year?

 Miscellaneous – £120.
 Other bills and expenses that come up.

-All in all a budget of £1,231 a month.
+All in all a total budget of £1,231 a month.

-With your take home pay being £1,822 , there is a good buffer of £591 a month hitting your savings account.
+With your take-home pay being £1,952, there is a good buffer of £721 a month hitting your savings account.

-So there you have it, that is how to save £10,000 a year.
+So there you have it, that is how to save over £10,000 a year.

 Pay Yourself First

 Now I know many people don’t have the willpower to save.
-They simply see money at the beginning fo the month and splurge.
+They simply see money at the beginning of the month and splurge.

-Pay yourself first is the idea that that you should routinely and automatically put money into a savings account before anybody else gets their hands on it.
+Pay yourself first is the idea that you should routinely and automatically put money into a savings account before anybody else gets their hands on it.

-The problem with this approach is they save what’s left over.
-Many times, you find that you hardly have any money left over at the end of the month and your savings account remains in the low triple digit figure.
+The problem with this approach is they save what’s leftover.
+Many times, you find that you hardly have any money left over at the end of the month and your savings account remains in the low triple-digit figure.

 But if you pay yourself first by treating your savings account as a bill that has to be paid at the beginning of the month, you will automatically have to put money into your savings account.

-You spend a good amount of time at work everyday and you need something to show for it rather than money just disappearing off to utility companies and the like.
-You deserve to be paid first.
+You spend a good amount of time at work every day and you need something to show for it rather than money just disappearing off to utility companies and the like.